 Those familiar with the Law of Attraction know that getting stuck in a funk lowers your vibrations.
 The more you feel bad, the more you are attracting circumstances that will make you feel the same way.
 If you are feeling depressed, you will attract more things to be depressed about.

-For those of us who have a history of depression, anxiety, or other emotional pain – these bad days can take over your life and feel impossible to escape.
-Something happens such as experiencing a loss, being given bad news, or even for an unknown reason you just feel bad.
+For those of us who have a history of depression, anxiety, or other emotional pain – these bad days can take over and feel impossible to escape.
+Something happens – such as experiencing a loss, receiving bad news, or even for some unknown reason, you just feel bad.
 Because you are not able to change your mood, you get down on yourself, feel guilty, or fear that you’ll never recover.

 So how do you keep this endless cycle from happening?
-How do you keep your vibrations high and your thoughts and mood positive when bad days, weeks and even months happen?
+How do you keep your vibrations high and your thoughts and mood positive when bad days, weeks, and even months happen?
 It is possible, and with the right frame of mind, it isn’t that hard.

-Here are a few things to remember and do the next time you have a not so happy day to help depression and keep yourself on the path of manifesting a life of happiness and abundance.
+Here are a few things to remember and do the next time you have a not-so-happy day to help depression and keep yourself on the path of manifesting a life of happiness and abundance.